 9.4.2.aa3.2.4 Co-TDMA profile

-The MAPC Scheme Type field is set to the value for Co-TDMA as indicated in Table 9-349f (MAPC Scheme Type field values).
+The MAPC Scheme Type field is set to the value corresponding to the Co-TDMA profile, as indicated in Table 9-349f (MAPC Scheme Type field values).

+The MAPC Scheme Parameter Set field is always present in a Co-TDMA profile and carries parameters specific to the AP for the Co-TDMA procedure.
+The MAPC Scheme Parameter Set field format is defined in Figure 9-zz1 (MAPC Scheme Parameter Set field format for Co-TDMA negotiations).